Menopausal Voice Change

 What you can do to support yourself

 - Hydration – The vocal folds need regular hydration.
 The NHS suggests 8 glasses of water per day.
 Set regular reminders for yourself to hydrate – little and often is best as opposed to gulping large amounts of water all at once.
-If you experience vocal dryness, explore steam inhalation or using a nebuliser for topical hydration.
+If you frequently experience vocal dryness, explore steam inhalation or using a nebuliser for topical hydration.
 You can find more information on vocal hydration here.

 - Vocal training – One or two sessions with a vocal coach, exploring your voice use and focusing on your specific symptoms and needs can make a world of difference.
 A coach will be able to suggest useful techniques and exercises to support healthy voice use, improve your vocal skills, and leave you feeling confident to manage your voice during menopausal change.